akyoto/asm/README.src.md

 (mod << 6) | (reg << 3) | rm
 ```

+The SIB byte has the same format:

 | Name  | Size in bits |
 |-------|--------------|
 | Scale | 2            |
 | Index | 3            |
 | Base  | 3            |

-Similar to Mod/RM, you can build it like this:
+You can build it like this:

 ```go
 (scale << 6) | (index << 3) | base